-Reading.
-Bule 56.
-Upon second reading, the Reading. bill shall be read section by section in full; and be subject to amendment.
+Reading. bill shall be read section by section in full; and be subject to amendment.
 No amendment shall be considered by the house until it shall have been sent to the desk in writing and read by the clerk.
 All amendments adopted on the second reading shall be securely pasted to the original bill.
 All amendments rejected by the house shall be passed to the minute clerk, and the journal shall show the disposition of such amendments.
 When no further amendments shall be offered, the speaker shall declare the bill has passed its second reading.

 Amended Rule 57.
-The bill with the amend-Bill to Be ments, if there be any attached there-Engrossed. to, shall be sent to the committee on engrossed bills, which committee shall see that all amendments are properly engrossed upon the original bill, and the bill returned to the chief clerk before the opening of the house on the next succeeding day.
+The bill with the amendBill to Be ments, if there be any attached thereEngrossed. to, shall be sent to the committee on engrossed bills, which committee shall see that all amendments are properly engrossed upon the original bill, and the bill returned to the chief clerk before the opening of the house on the next succeeding day.